dapangmao/Blog/Two alternative ways with SAS and SQL.md

 2. Code Generator
     - Use SAS or other scripting languages to generate SAS/SQL codes

-The example used is still `sashelp.class`, which has 19 rows.
+The examples still use `sashelp.class`, which has 19 rows.
 The target variable is `weight`.

     *In SAS